slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* Adversary fetches from MyPackage's source repo, makes a local commit, then requests a build from that local commit.
 Builder records the fact that it did not pull from the official source repo.
-Solution: Policy rejects because the source repo is not as expected.
+Solution: Verifier rejects because the source repo does not match the expected value.

-These threats are directly addressed by the SLSA Build track.

 </details>